 After their opening, James Hetfield addressed the crowd by assuring them Metallica’s setlist would comprise of new and old tracks which would surely deliver on all their expectations.
 From there, Hetfield and the guys really delved deep into their discography pulling out all the stops.

-For me, the first highlight of their set had to be during their third song, “Seek & Destroy”, when Kirk Hammet’s guitar solo came in and the giant LED cubes hanging above dropped down besides the band.
+For me, the first highlight of their set had to be during their third song, “Seek & Destroy”, when Kirk Hammet’s guitar solo came in and the giant LED cubes hanging above dropped down beside the band.
 Displaying sick graphics that ranged from iconic live performances to album art, Metallica easily had the crowd of 18,000 strong engaged throughout.
 Witnessing these legends perform was an absolute blast, especially when the last couple of songs was a collection of tracks from Master of Puppets.
 Nothing could compare to their encore though; when they finished out with “Enter Sandman”……damn.
-It was the perfect way to end a more than stellar display of nostalgia and all around badassery.
+It was the perfect way to end a more than a stellar display of nostalgia and all-around badassery.

 Before the guys took center stage to melt some faces, Metallica helped raise $10,000 for the Food Bank of WNY (Western New York) through their charitable organization All Within My Hands Foundation.
 Not only does this show the band’s philanthropic side, but also shines a light on how these metal icons truly care about their fans and the community surrounding them.